bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 a reactive scene graph (similar to `Chaco <http://code.enthought.com/chaco/>`_).
 Some examples for different types of plots are show below in `bokehjs_examples`_.

-The full BokehJS interface is described detail in :doc:`bokehjs`
+The full BokehJS interface is described detail in :doc:`reference/bokehjs`

 .. _bokehjs_dependencies: